Asked & Answered: Top 10 Winter Questions

 5. What does it look like at the top of the Sea to Sky Gondola?

 A ride up the Sea to Sky Gondola will let you soar to new heights with sweeping views of snowcapped mountains and the ocean at the same time.
-There are few places in the world that can surpass the view from the top, and when you add in the forested ridge and valley and expansive mountain ranges on the other side, you may find yourself swooning at the sight.
-The whole experience is accentuated by the Sky Pilot suspension bridge and Chief Viewing Platform where you will have the best views in the town.
+There are few places in the world that can surpass the view from the top, and the whole experience is accentuated by the Sky Pilot suspension bridge and Chief Viewing Platform where you will have the best vantage point in the town.
+Want a sneak peek?
+View the Sea to Sky Gondola webcam here.

-Last year Squamish got it's very own high ropes obstacle course–a towering West Coast inspired structure located right across from the Squamish Adventure Centre.
-The course contains 50 different puzzles set to challenge people from 7-70 and is designed so that every foot higher you climb the more difficult the puzzles become.
-Rope Runner is closed for winter but will reopen again in April.
+In 2016 Squamish got it's very own high ropes obstacle course–a towering West Coast inspired structure located right across from the Squamish Adventure Centre.
+The course contains 50 different elements set to challenge people from ages 7-70 and is designed so that every foot higher you climb the more difficult the elements become.
+Rope Runner Aerial Adventure Park is closed for winter but will reopen again in April.

-9. Is the Stawamus Chief open in winter?
+9. Is the Stawamus Chief hike open in the winter?

-The trail up the Stawamus Chief is open year round, however, it is much more difficult in winter.
-We recommend carrying microspikes and being prepared for slippery possibly icy conditions.
+The trail up the Stawamus Chief is open year round.
+However, it is much more difficult in winter.
+We recommend that you check in with the staff at the Visitor Centre on the condition of the trail and also that you consider carrying microspikes for your shoes in case of icy conditions.

 10. Where can I see the bald eagles?

-While peak eagle viewing season ends in late February, eagles can be spotted later in the spring and depending on the year a few even remain year round.
-Some of the most popular places to view eagles include; the Tenderfoot Creek Hatchery, Sunwolf & Fergie's Cafe, the Eagle Run viewing platform on the Brackendale Dyke, the Mamquam River, the Squamish Estuary and from the middle fo the river on an Eagle Viewing River Float.
+While peak eagle viewing season runs mid November to late January, eagles can be spotted later in the spring and some remain throughout the year.
+The most popular places to view eagles include; the Tenderfoot Creek Hatchery, the Eagle Run Dyke, the Mamquam River, the Squamish Estuary and from the middle of the river on an Eagle Viewing River Float.
+View a list of our favourite viewing locations.